 Ray Hemmelgarn made changes to the bar when he owned it.
 He tore down the north building, made the pool hall into a kitchen, and moved the inside bar from the south wall to the north wall.

 The Chatt Bar has always opened early in the morning for breakfast.
-My dad used to go there every morning for coffee, but the main morning draw was shooting the breeze with the area farmers and locals.
+My dad used to go there every morning for coffee but the main morning draw was shooting the breeze with the area farmers and locals.
 Barney told me that my dad was often the first one to arrive at the Bar in the morning.
-My dad knew where Barney kept the key and so he would open up the bar and turn on the lights.
+My dad knew where Barney kept the key and so my dad would open up the bar and turn on the lights as soon as he got there.
 Knowing my dad, he probably plugged in the coffee pot, too.

 Twila told me that she was so nervous her first day on the job at the Bar that she couldn’t figure out how to make change for the $20 bill my dad gave her.
 He told her that three $5s & a $10 would be just fine!